zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 The role of $P_{HB}$, as the second most important feature, has been disscussed in @sec:role-of-hb.
 For the third most important feature, $1/\langle \delta d_c^2 \rangle$, a proportional correlation relationship between $1/ \langle \delta d_c^2 \rangle$ and energy transport rate was first introduced by David M. Leitner, et al. in HP36 protein,[@buchenberg2016;@reid2018] and was further applied in other proteins.[@leitner2019;@reid2020;@leitner2020a;@poudel2022;@poudel2023]
-A pairwise correlation analysis of all features and $\lambda_{\alpha,\beta}$ values was performed and their Pearson correlation coefficients were shown in Figure S3.
+A pairwise correlation analysis of all features and $\lambda_{\alpha,\beta}$ values was performed and their Pearson correlation coefficients were shown in @fig:rf-correlation-heatmap.
 Their correlation coefficient ($r$) values are all greater than 0.3 and the corresponding $**p$ values are all below 0.01, indicating a statistically significant relationship between each other.
 Although the important features on energy transport through non-covalent contacts are explored in this study, due to the limited number of pairs, a more comprehensive model that is valid and applicable to a broader range of non-covalent contacts are needed.